Adnan-Khan7/TactileNet/README.md

 ## 🙏 Acknowledgments

-This work was supported in part by MITACS and the Digital Alliance of Canada.
-We thank the student volunteers at the Intelligent Machines Lab, Carleton University, for their help with dataset curation and image matching.
+This work was supported in part by MITACS, NSERC and the Digital Alliance of Canada.
+We thank the student volunteers at the Intelligent Machines Lab, Carleton University, for their help with dataset curation and image matching, especially Aarushi, Abrar, Lucksiha, Sohini, and Sona.

 ## 🚀 Citation